 PAYMENT AMOUNT, TERMS AND DISPUTE PROCESS

 The amount due is the quantity shipped multiplied by the unit price.
-All payments will be in United States Dollars, net sixty (60) calendar days.
-The payment due date will be computed from (a) the actual date of delivery of the parts, (b) the date of receipt of a correct invoice for such parts or (c) the scheduled delivery date of such parts, whichever is last.
+All payments will be in United States Dollars, net sixty (60) ninety (90) calendar days.
+The payment due date will be computed from (a) the actual date of delivery of the parts, invoice date (b) the date of receipt of a correct invoice for such parts or (c) the scheduled delivery date of such parts, whichever is last. (d), date of pull from consignment stock, if appliable

 The Purchaser may dispute payment amounts due provided that the Purchaser: (1) contacts Provider within twenty-five (25) calendar days of the date of the invoice, (2) provides a complete and valid reason for the dispute, and (3) participates timely and in good faith with Provider to resolve the dispute as soon as practicable.
 If the action is Provider's to resolve, late payment charges will not be assessed on amounts that are under dispute.
 Once a dispute has been resolved, payment terms will be (net) ninety (90) calendar days from the date of resolution.